Great panel to kick off the conference:

 - Scott worked at Borders.com 10 years ago, and notes that companies who don’t support ecommerce and the web do not succeed anymore.

 - Schleicher points out that people are increasingly recognizing the value of context in any decision.

 Schleicher: You need to understand the impact you want to have, as much as you need to understand the user.

 Schleicher: Still absolutely essential to visit real users and see their spaces or places.
-Did work for Ford and visited customers…and their cars.
+Did work for Ford and visited customers…and their cars, trying to value a classic car, according to research, more than 70% of total classic car trades happen in private, 20% are done in classic car auctions and the rest of them are processed in dealerships.
 Made very effective decisions for the website based on knowing how real people used their cars.

 Question from the audience: Does the panel expect all IAs will have to have development skills in the future?

 Scott says no. It’s fine to, but the skills of communication, empathy and user understanding are central to IA.